marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Looks like that there is just one protection-layer: GET / "parameter"-string from user's browser.

-For this type of "hidden" pages should be more protection in fact.
+For this type of "hidden" pages should be more secure protection in fact.

-Then possible to play around CSRF and perform redirect.
+Then possible to play around CSRF and to perform redirect.

 Someone is reported about potential vulnerable points and it is placed with next URL:

     http://127.0.0.1:8080/csrfiner

-Where textarea with PoC-example (html-template).
+Where textarea is about PoC (html-template).
 Possible to get this content and to create .html-file;

 Then possible to use it with both meanings: against GET-method and against POST-method;